jhanio/jhanio/README.md

 <!--Intro start-->

 <p align="left">
-🎓 SYSTEMS ENGINEER

-🎥 I am a backend developer with experience in web application development.

-💻  I have a strong ability to solve problems, analyze code, and work in a team.

-📝  I have knowledge in web application development, networks, and cybersecurity.
+Hey!
+I'm a software developer from Lima, Peru. 🇵🇪

+I completed a degree in Computer Science and Informatics and I'm currently finishing a degree in Systems Engineering. 💻

+I have skills in programming languages such as Java, JavaScript, and Python, as well as frameworks like React, Django, and FastAPI. 🛠️

 I am open to new opportunities and willing to learn and grow in a challenging professional environment.